OleSTEEP/TuroRudi/README.md

 # TuroRudi
-TuroRudi - Minecraft mod that adds to the game TuroRudies
+Minecraft mod that adds delicious treats to the game - TuroRudi.
+The mod is at an early stage of development, but is already playable on most mod packs.

-Game version - 1.18.x
+Game version - 1.18.x (1.19 not tested yet)

+### TuroRudies
+* B. YU.
+Alexandrov
+* Pottyos
+* Svitlogorie
+* Vkusnoteevo
+* Vologosha
+  (this list will be updated in the future)

 ### Credits
 * Mojang
 * Forge
-* "B.YU.
-Alexandrov"
-* "Svitlogorie"
-* "Vkusnoteevo"
-* "Vologosha"
 * Kaupenjoe (for forge guide)